TobiasLee/FilterPlayer/README.md

 # Filter Player

-FilterPlayer,using mediaplayer and GLSurfaceView,plays video with filter，and can change filter mode at real time.
+FilterPlayer, using mediaplayer and GLSurfaceView,plays video with filter，and can change filter mode at real time.

 It's a small demo under the help of [**cauchywei**](https://github.com/cauchywei).